-Although we do not have the 2020 harvest data, recent harvests have mirrored the breeding estimates, with 2018 duck harvest being down 15 percent overall from 2017, marking the third year in a row of decreased harvest, mirroring decreased breeding estimates for two out of the last three years from the breeding grounds in Alaska and Canada.
+Although we do not have the 2021 harvest data, recent harvests have mirrored the breeding estimates, as evidenced by the 2018 duck harvest being down 15% overall from 2017, marking the third year in a row of decreased harvest, mirroring decreased breeding estimates for two out of the last three years from the breeding grounds in Alaska and Canada.
 Harvests in 2019 broke this trend and were well above expected levels, being 16% greater than 2018 and only 2% below the 5-year mean.
-With widespread drought, hot and dry conditions, and early fires, we expect the 2021 harvest to be well below average.
+With widespread drought, hot and dry conditions, and early fires, the 2021 harvest was expected to be well below average, but those numbers are not available.
+Breeding conditions in 2022 have generally been favorable for waterfowl, and an average to above average harvest is expected this fall.
 Generally, the waterfowl breeding surveys track well with hunter success.
-Although hunter numbers have remained relatively stable, the number of hunter days were much higher in 2019, resulting in the harvest/day being the lowest in the last 5 years and were well below both the five- and 10-year averages (Figure 8).
-The 2021 Waterfowl Population Status Report was not available at the time of this writing, but hunters should check the report at the USFWS page for insight into the 2021 population estimates for waterfowl hunting prospects.
+Although hunter numbers have remained relatively stable, the number of hunter days were much higher in 2019 and 2020, resulting in the below average harvest/day rates, with 2019 being the lowest in the last 5 years and were well below both the five- and 10-year averages (Figure 8).
+Traditional breeding surveys were not conducted in 2020 and 2021, and only local spring estimates are available in those U.S. Fish and Wildlife Service reports.
+The 2022 Waterfowl Population Status Report was not available at the time of this writing, but hunters should check the report at USFWS for insight into the 2022 population estimates for waterfowl hunting prospects.